jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 pattern which can be abstracted away.
 An example that many functional programmers will know and love is *fold* a standard recursive operator, it captures the common pattern of traversing and processing a structurally inductive data structure.
-The abundant usage of folds is extensive, in fact, the denotational semantics, an approach that gives mathematical models to the semantics of a program, can be structured and characterised by folding over its syntax [@Hutton].
+The use of folds is prevalent in functiuonal programming, in fact, the denotational semantics, an approach that gives mathematical models to the semantics of a program, can be structured and characterised by folding over its syntax [@Hutton].
 This is why DSLs can be folded with great success [@3].